matthewroach/Almanac/readme.md

 ### Running Locally

 To run this locally on your computer you need to ensure you have Java installed on your machine, I recommend 1.6.
-If your on a Windows machine you can use the [Jetty Desktop Launcher](http://www.aw20.co.uk/codegarden/jettylauncher/) to run up the application, or if on a linux based machine you can use the [Ready2Run](http://openbd.org/download/nightly/jetty-openbd.zip) download from the OpenBD website.
+If you're on a Windows machine you can use the [Jetty Desktop Launcher](http://www.aw20.co.uk/codegarden/jettylauncher/) to run up the application, or if you are on a linux based machine you can use the [Ready2Run](http://openbd.org/download/nightly/jetty-openbd.zip) download from the OpenBD website.

 #### Windows